 Florida Loop Trail is a 13.7 mile lightly trafficked loop trail located near Christmas, Florida that features a river and is rated as moderate.
-The trail is primarily used for hiking, birding, and horses and is accessible from September until April.
+The trail is primarily used for hiking, birding, and horses and is best used from September until April.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash